Meet Pablo Jose

 Pablo Jose was diagnosed with acute lymphoblastic leukemia (ALL) in 2021 at the age of 5 in his homeland of Guatemala.
 ALL is the most common type of childhood cancer.

-Pablo Jose received chemotherapy treatment in Guatemala and responded to the treatment.
+Pablo Jose received treatment in Guatemala and responded to the treatment.
 But after 18 months, he began to experience fevers and body pains he had felt before his initial diagnosis.
 Tests revealed the leukemia had returned.
 Doctors in Guatemala referred Pablo Jose to St. Jude Children's Research Hospital in Memphis, Tennessee.

 St. Jude patient Pablo Jose